How to sell your expert services with your blog

-This is post 9 in a 10 part series about boosting your blogging income.
-Marketing your services via your blog is a great way to monetize it.
-If you’re a web designer, SEO expert, content writer, or other service provider, your blog is an essential tool for boosting traffic, getting clients and live product R&D – you get to see what your audience really wants.
+Marketing your services via your blog is a great way to make money blogging.
+If you’re a web designer, SEO expert, content writer, or another service provider, your blog is an essential tool for boosting traffic, getting clients and live product R&D – you get to see what your audience really wants.
 However, you can also use your blog to attract coaching (like I do here, this series has helped me scoop up 3 great clients) clients and mentoring / tutoring clients.

 Let’s Start with Your Ideal Client